F. D. C. Willard: Publications

 Hetherington had a Siamese cat named Chester, who had been sired by a Siamese named Willard.
 Fearing that colleagues might recognize his pet's name, he thought it better to use the pet's initial.
 Aware that most Americans have at least two given names, he invented two more given names based on the scientific name for a house cat, Felis domesticus, and abbreviated them accordingly as F. D. C. His article, entitled "Two-, Three-, and Four-Atom Exchange Effects in bcc ³He" and written by J. H. Hetherington and F. D. C. Willard, was accepted by the Physical Review and published in number 35 (November 1975).

 At the 15th International Conference on Low Temperature Physics in 1978 in Grenoble, Hetherington's co-author was exposed: Hetherington had sent some signed copies of his article to friends and colleagues and included the "signature" (paw prints) of his co-author in them.
 Later, another essay appeared, this time solely authored by F. D. C. Willard, entitled "L'hélium 3 solide.
 Un antiferromagnétique nucléaire", published (in French) in September 1980 in the French popular science magazine La Recherche.
 Subsequently, Willard disappeared as an author from the professional world.

 Reception

 The unmasking of Hetherington's co-author on the Physical Review essay, which was frequently referenced, caused the co-authorship to become world-famous.
 The story goes that when inquiries were made to Hetherington's office at Michigan State University, and Hetherington was absent, the callers would ask to speak to the co-author instead.
 F. D. C. Willard appeared henceforth repeatedly in footnotes, where he was thanked for "useful contributions to the discussion" or oral communications, and even offered a position as a professor.
 F. D. C. Willard is sometimes included in lists of "Famous Cats" or "Historical Cats".

-As an April Fool's joke, in 2014 the American Physical Society announced that cat-authored papers, including the Hetherington/Willard paper, would henceforth be open-access (papers of the APS usually require subscription or membership for web access).
+As an April Fool's joke, in 2014 the American Physical Society announced that cat-authored papers, including the Hetherington–Willard paper, would henceforth be open-access.
+Papers of the APS usually require subscription or membership for web access, whereas the Hetherington–Willard paper is labelled "Free to Read".